nithinphilips/bbwifimusicsync/BlackberryClient/WifiMusicSync/README.md

 Notes On Building Wireless Music Sync for BlackBerry&reg; App
 =============================================================
-The App supports both BlackBerry OS 5 and 6.
+The App supports BlackBerry OS 5, 6 and 7.

-The app can be built using [BlackBerry Eclipse JDE 1.3](http://us.blackberry.com/developers/javaappdev/javaplugin.jsp)
+The app can be built using [BlackBerry Eclipse JDE 1.3](http://us.blackberry.com/developers/javaappdev/javaplugin.jsp) or newer.

 Recommended Settings
 --------------------